 Travelling with a baby

 Romania is still little known, especially for such a close European destination; authentic in so many parts and quite affordable.
-So here are our suggestions for a Romanian itinerary, based on our extensive knowledge of the country – afterall our country of origin despite leaving it 18 years ago!
+So here are our suggestions for Romania travel and a 7 days itinerary, based on our extensive knowledge of the country – afterall our country of origin despite leaving it 18 years ago!

 Bucharest is a good starting point given how well connected is the airport and how poor the road infrastructure remains in the country.
 From London there’s quite a number of flights and some convenient airports and timetables: BA and Tarom (Romanian airline) from Heathrow as well as few low costs: RyanAir, Blue Air (Romanian low cost) and Wizz Air (Hungarian low cost) from Luton and Stanstead.
 Bucharest in a nutshell: urban delights from gastronomy and vibrant nightlife, eclectic mix of architecture – beautiful houses French style that managed to survive the communism fury and dictatorship madness; orthodox churches, communist ugly blocks of flats for brutalism aficionados; the second largest building in the World after the Pentagon with the kitschiest mix of marble, grandeur and terrible history; old cobbled streets that used to be commercial centre and now host a myriad of cafes, pubs and restaurants; next door to old graceful buildings (like CEC / Romanian National Savings Bank).
 2 days in Bucharest are a good introduction and late spring or early fall months are best given how temperatures soar in here above 30 and even 35 degrees in July and August.